 The Condition of the Property

 Some properties are in excellent condition and others that could be labeled as a fixer-upper.
 When considering purchasing a place that needs a lot of work done, make sure you have it properly inspected, and that you can have the issues fixed reasonably quickly.
 After retiring, you don't want to spend all of your spare time fixing a property.
+If you do choose to upgrade the property, then make sure that you're making upgrades that are worth the investment.
+Upgrades to the kitchen, yard, roof, and appliances are typically good investments.

 Rate of Return